 by massive ice growth, and intermittent burial and syngenetic permafrost growth, result in the storage of large quantities of this surface and near-surface produced SOM at depth.”
 I don’t agree with this statement.
 The mentioned processes result in a translocation of near-surface SOM to depth in the soil profile.
 The storage is a function of combined translocation and retarded decomposition/combustion in the subsoil

+We agree.
+To clarify the impact of cryoturbation on SOC accumulation we revised the statement as:

+“Cryoturbation does not cause direct input of OC to the soils, instead it displaces soil organic matter within the active layer of a soil profile and through time and changing conditions cryoturbated organic matter that is throughout the active layer can become encased in permafrost by processes associated with either intermittent burial or syngenetic permafrost growth (Kaiser et al., 2007; Ping et al., 1998; 2008b).
+The unique feature of most permafrost-affected soils is the storage of large quantities of this surface and near-surface produced SOM at depth, mainly in Turbels that account for 35% of the areas and 46% of the SOC stocks of all Gelisols (Hugelius et al., 2014).
+However, cryoturbation has no or only minor effect on OC storage in Histels, Orthels and vast areas of Histosols in the circumpolar region.”

 Page 724 lines 12-13.
 “Thus, three different soil types develop across this microtoposequence: